SvenGroot/Ookii.BinarySize/README.md

   [`FromTebi()`][], [`FromPebi()`][] and [`FromExbi()`][] methods.
 - Retrieve the values scaled to any size using the [`AsKibi`][], [`AsMebi`][], [`AsGibi`][], [`AsTebi`][], [`AsPebi`][] and [`AsExbi`][] properties.
-- Implements math, shift and binary operators.
+- Implements arithmetic, shift and binary operators.
 - Implements comparison operators, as well as [`IEquatable<T>`][], [`IComparable<T>`][],
   and [`GetHashCode()`][].
 - Convert to and from `long` by casting.